 The mission of the Clarence T.C.
 Ching Partnerships in Unlimited Educational Opportunities (PUEO) program is to serve and support scholars with limited economic resources to unleash their full potential – and help them realize educational aspirations through high school and beyond.

-Punahou School, in partnership with the Hawai‘i State Department of Education (HIDOE), launched the program in 2005 to address the learning disruptions impacting underserved youth during the summer months, when regular school is not in session.
+Punahou School, in partnership with the Hawai‘i State Department of Education (HIDOE), launched PUEO in 2005, under the leadership of former Punahou President Jim Scott ’70 and PUEO Director Carl Ackerman.
+Its goal was to address the learning disruptions impacting underserved youth during the summer months, when regular school is not in session.
 PUEO tackles this challenge head on, offering its scholars seven consecutive years of mentoring, social support and an innovative curriculum.
 The program has touched the lives of more than 450 graduates, many of whom have become the first members in their families to attend college.

-Despite its impressive track record, PUEO is continually innovating and improving, according to director Kehau Kealoha-Scullion ’80.
+Despite its impressive track record, PUEO is continually innovating and improving, according to Kehau Kealoha-Scullion ’80, director since the fall of 2019.
 There are exciting expansion plans underway to boost the number of scholars over the next two years.
 What’s more, PUEO’s curriculum is regularly reviewed and kept relevant by introducing new courses across diverse disciplines, including in financial literacy and the arts.
 The program also offers year-round college counseling support as well as financial aid coaching for families.
 Despite PUEO’s dynamic nature, its central pillars – creating a sense of belonging and offering consistent support from dedicated faculty and staff – remain steadfast.